domainersuitedev/delicious-api/APIs.md

 - Please wait **at least one second** between queries, or you are likely to get automatically throttled.
 If you are releasing a library to access the API, you **MUST** do this.
 - Please watch for 500 or 999 errors and back-off appropriately.
 It means that you have been throttled.
 - Please set your User-Agent to something identifiable.
 The default identifiers like `Java/1.4.3` or `lwp-perl` etc tend to get banned from time to time.
-- If you are releasing software or a service for other people to use, your software or service MUST NOT add any links without a user\u2019s explicit direction.
-Likewise, you **MUST NOT** modify any urls except under the user\u2019s explicit direction.
+- If you are releasing software or a service for other people to use, your software or service MUST NOT add any links without a user’s explicit direction.
+Likewise, you **MUST NOT** modify any urls except under the user’s explicit direction.

 # Methods